pulumi/docs/content/blog/centralized-policy-violations/index.md

 The addition of the Centralized Policy Violations Page to Pulumi is a significant step forward in simplifying policy management and enhancing compliance.
 By bringing all violations into a single, easily accessible view, we’re making it easier for admins to maintain control and ensure that their infrastructure remains secure and compliant.

 Try out this new feature today and experience the benefits of streamlined compliance management.
 For more information, visit our [Policy Violations documentation](/docs/guides/crossguard/policy-violations/).
-To use this feature, [start a trial](https://app.pulumi.com/signup) or [contact sales](/contact/).
+To use this feature, [start a trial](https://app.pulumi.com/signup) or [contact sales](/contact/) to get a demo or to trial Policy as Code.